QUICK SUMMARY:

 What Are Your Objectives and KPIs for Content Marketing?

-Your client’s business objectives will determine the KPIs you should track.
+Your client’s business objectives will determine the metrics and KPIs you should track.
 For example, you should track metrics like traffic and conversion rates if you’re using content marketing to generate leads for your client.
 To build awareness, track engagement metrics (e.g., shares).

 Depending on your client’s goals, you may also want to track things like Domain Authority and Page Authority.
 Domain Authority measures the strength of a website’s domain.
 Page Authority measures the strength of individual pages on the website.